 - Roadside Deceased Animal Pick-Up: Roadside deceased animal pick-up services also continue.

-- All public surgeries at ASD's Pet Adoption and Protection Center in Doral have been suspended until further notice.
+- All public surgeries at the Pet Adoption and Protection Center in Doral have been suspended until further notice.

 - Animal Services has temporarily suspended the issuance of civil violations notices associated with rabies vaccinations and license renewals.
 Due dates related to rabies vaccinations and licensing compliance have been extended until further notice.

 - Animal Services volunteers are being asked to stay at home until further notice.
 Volunteers can still help the shelter's pets by fostering a dog or cat at home.
 Please email [email protected] to schedule a time to pick up a foster pet.

 - We continue to ask residents to avoid surrendering pets unless absolutely necessary and ask anyone who finds friendly stray pets to consider fostering them.
 Visit the Animal Services website for tips on what to do if you find a lost pet.

 - All in-person orientation and training sessions for new volunteers are suspended.

 - Off-site adoptions events are suspended until further notice.